karen19803/IOT_MoT_Applications/README.md

 Each folder in this repository represents a separate IoT application built using MoT:

-- `Brightness_Detection` – Uses the mobile phone’s light sensor (via the MOT IoT Kit Android app) to detect brightness levels and visualize them with dynamic plugins (grid, light bulb indicator, and timer-based color change).
+- `Brightness_Detection` – Uses the mobile phone’s light sensor (via the MOT IoT Kit Android app) to detect brightness levels and visualize them with dynamic plugins (grid, light bulb indicator, and lux-based color change).

-Project2_Name – Short description (e.g., Smart Lighting Control).

-Project3_Name – Short description (e.g., Air Quality Monitoring).

-(Update with your actual project names + one-line purpose!)

 🚀 Getting Started